techwithgbenga/data-analytics-course/README.md

 CTEs, stored procedures, triggers, indexing, and finishes with two full portfolio projects modeled on real data-analyst workflows.

-Originally based on Alex The Analyst's MySQL YouTube series, this version has been rewritten, reorganized, and extended: every lesson runs cleanly against the included setup scripts, several bugs in the original queries have been fixed, and new lessons/exercises/projects have been added to make it a complete, standalone course.
+Every lesson runs cleanly against the included setup scripts, several bugs in the original queries have been fixed, and new lessons/exercises/projects have been added to make it a complete, standalone course.